Skip to main content

 results = []

-for company in companies:
+for row in sheet_data.values:

-await window.write_google_sheet(
+await agent.write_google_sheet(

 spreadsheet_id="your_sheet_id",